naschorr/greasemonkey-scripts/README.md

-# greasemonkey-scripts
+# Userscripts
-All of the greasemonkey scripts that I run
+All of the greasemonkey/tampermonkey userscripts that I've worked on